qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ..........................

-The option |checkbox| :guilabel:`Enable topological editing` is for editing and maintaining common boundaries in polygon mosaics.
-QGIS 'detects' a shared boundary in a polygon mosaic and you only have to move the vertex once and |qg| will take care about updating the other boundary.
+The option |checkbox| :guilabel:`Enable topological editing` is for editing and maintaining common boundaries in polygon mosaics. |qg| 'detects' a shared boundary in a polygon mosaic and you only have to move the vertex once and |qg| will take care about updating the other boundary.